luxedo/caninana/README.md

 ### Limitations & Trade-offs: (Same as before)

+- No `dtype`!
+You ask for a sum, `lontras` will try to sum and may raise an exception if an unexpcted value is found.
 - Specialized Data Handling: Lontras focuses on core functionalities and doesn't include specialized functions for datetime, strings, or categorical data.
 However, users can achieve similar behavior through apply and map functions.
 - Statistical Functions: Limited set of statistical functions.
 Lontras relies primarily on Python's built-in statistics module.
 - Data Import/Export: Supports limited import/export formats.
 External libraries might be necessary for complex file handling.